pawansarule/BCA-Sci-Practical_Slips-FOC-MS_Word/README.md

 Q15.
 Draw a Flowchart to calculate area and perimeter of Rectangle by using auto shape in Word.

 Q16.
-Draw a flowchart to calculate area of circle by accepting radius from user by using auto shape in Word.
+Draw a Flowchart to calculate area of circle by accepting radius from user by using auto shape in Word.